hadeelalabood/SW485-Project-Group10/README.md

 # CareerPilot_AI

-## Students Name:
+## Students Information:

-1-Hadeel Alabood
+1-Hadeel Alabood-443201251, worked in Preprocessing techniques

-2-Aseel Daod
+2-Aseel Daod-443200786, worked in General information

-3-Lama Alangari
+3-Lama Alangari-443200900, worked in The goal of the dataset

-4-Tahani Alhantushi
+4-Tahani Alhantushi-443201032, worked in Information about your project

-5-Ghaida alhusain
+5-Ghaida alhusain-443200822, worked in Summary of the dataset

 ## Project Motivation: